 INTERESTS OF EXPERTS

-The Company's auditors are MNP LLP, formerly MSCM Chartered Accountants, Licensed Public Accountants.
+The Company's auditors are MNP LLP.
 To the knowledge of the Company, as of the date hereof, the partners and employees of MNP LLP collectively own beneficially, directly or indirectly, none of the Company's Common Shares.